mattheww/gomill/gomill_docs/settings.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-As the control file is just Python code, it's possible to use less direct methods to specify the setting values.
+As the control file is just Python code, it's possible to use less direct methods to specify the values of settings.

 One convenient way to define a number of similar players is to define a function which returns a Player object.
 For example, the player definitions in